Prepare OSGeoLive for Spatial Ecology courses

 If you follow all the steps correctly the OSGeoLive Virtual Machine you should pop-up in the Virtual Box window showing something like this:

 If the screen is very small try to enlarge, and if the enlargement is not working properly try to reboot.
-Sometime the Virtual Box guest edition is not kick-in so you have to redo the procedure.
+Sometime the Virtual Box guest edition is not kick-in so you have to do the procedure dscribed below.

-Open the bash terminal (green icon in the down left corner) and run line by line the following codes.
+Open the bash terminal and run line by line the following codes.
 The sudo password is “user”.
 For security what you type is not shown, anyway it is recorded.
 After typed the password press enter.

 Update the OS.
 This operation can last few minutes.
 Be patient.
 If during the installation, some screen pop-up asking some question just accept the default option.